SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 - Multi-tenant OAuth-as-a-Service: In cases when the OAuth client is managed by a multi-tenant OAuth-as-a-service provider, a successful OAuth connection are linked to a tenant's user identifier and in addition to the tenant identifier.
 This is a generalization of the last deployment scenario, where a platform using this OAuth-as-a-service is becoming a tenant.
 A tenant can usually choose some off-the-shelf tools and add their own with custom OAuth providers to support the tenant's service.

 When controlled by an attacker, the open configurations of OAuth providers have posed a new threat to this centralized OAuth client design.
 If the client fails to properly identify, track, and isolate which proper OAuth connection context (representing a combination of OAuth provider, tool, and tenant) is in use during an authorization flow, an attacker can exploit this to mount two attacks {{research.cuhk}}:
-- Cross-tool OAuth Account Takeover (COAT): an attacker uses a malicious tool to steal a victim's authorization code issued by a honest OAuth provider of a honest tool, and apply the authorization code injection attack (as defined in {{Section 4.5 of !RFC9700}}) using the attacker's identity.
+- Cross-tool OAuth Account Takeover (COAT): an attacker uses a malicious tool to steal a victim's authorization code issued by a honest OAuth provider of a honest tool, and apply the authorization code injection (as defined in {{Section 4.5 of !RFC9700}}) against a new OAuth connection with the attacker's identity.
 This results in a compromised OAuth connection between the attacker's platform identity and the victim's tool account.
 The impact is equivalent to an account takeover: the attacker can operate the honest tool using the victim's tool account (hijacked either under the same platform, or even cross-tenant that shares a vulnerable OAuth-as-a-service).
 - Cross-tool OAuth request forgery (CORF): an attacker forces a victim to connect with a tool with the attacker's tool account.
 This results in a compromised OAuth connection between the victim's platform identity and the attacker's tool account.
-The resulting impact is similar to login CSRF (as described in {{Section 4.4.1.8 of !RFC6819}}): the victim unintentionally interacts with a honest tool on behalf of the attacker, whose traces can be monitored by the attacker using his own account.
+The resulting impact is similar to login CSRF as described in {{Section 4.4.1.8 of !RFC6819}}: the victim's client unintentionally interacts with a honest tool to access resources under the attacker's control.

 Preconditions: It is assumed that